primedia/barney_fife/README.md

 * `cp .env{.sample,}`
 * Add Github Auth Token to `.env`
 * Run `rake secret >> .env`
-* Then edit `.env` to put secret token in correct spot.
+* Then edit `.env` to put secret token in correct spot. (explain what "correct spot" means)

 To Run a Rubocop investigation: